tinal28/portfolio/README.md

 ## 👋 About Me

-🎓 Final-Year Biomedical Engineering Undergraduate** at the University of Moratuwa, Sri Lanka.
+Final-Year Biomedical Engineering Undergraduate at the University of Moratuwa, Sri Lanka.
 Passionate about biosignal processing, computational neuroscience, and medical imaging.
 I enjoy tackling real-world challenges serve the humanity through innovative solutions and problem solving mindset.

 ---